-- 168 From the overall findings, the present study gives an insight into a protective effect of the system with an - increased production of proline and decreased protease activity, free amino acids and at the same time a - higher protein content during later stages of germination for a particular concentration which may be due - to the synthesis of novel proteins as a defense mechanism indicating the dual role of metalaxyl.
-The - biosynthesis of these proteins depends on the supply of free amino acids.
-This is correlated with the fact - that there is a depletion of free amino acids in a dose dependant manner.
-Proline which is considered to - be the biochemical indicator of stress, found to increase significantly in metalaxyl treated seeds.
-This - study has helped us in understanding the changes in protein metabolism during germination process in - 176 control and in the fungicide treatment.
-Further work is in progress in investigating the increased level of - 177 protein in maize during germination in treated with different concentrations, which may help us in - furthering our knowledge on the mechanism and its regulation.
+The present study gives an insight into a protective effect of the system with an increased production of proline and decreased protease activity, free amino acids and at the same time a higher protein content during later stages of germination for a particular concentration may be due to the synthesis of novel proteins as a defense mechanism indicating the dual role of metalaxyl.
+Further work is in progress in investigating the role of increased protein content in maize during germination in treated.
+This may throw light on understanding the signaling molecules its mechanism and regulation.